 Board Members At-Large

-Roberto Adrian Fierro is a Senior Associate at D&P Creative Strategies and represents clients' interests on Capitol Hill.
+Roberto Adrian Fierro is a Principal at D&P Creative Strategies and represents clients' interests on Capitol Hill.
 Roberto assists in the development of strategies for clients and works with third party organizations on policy issues.
 Most recently, Roberto served as Vice President of Solidarity Strategies, where he honed his political skills and helped to elect the most diverse U.S. Congress in American history and re-elect President Barack Obama.
 His work at Solidarity Strategies allowed him to forge strong relationships with new and returning Congressional Members and their respective staff.

 After the fellowship, Roberto taught 9th grade World History in Washington D.C.
 His dedication to young people and education coupled with his passion for social and environmental justice inspired him to create a nonprofit organization with his wife Natalie.
 The Institute for Student Health continues the work it started in San Diego, CA by now facilitating and encouraging healthy eating and an active lifestyle in Washington, DC